 O4 Hardware Injections

-During the fourth observing run, O4, simulated signals were added to the LIGO detectors for testing and calibration.
+During the O4 observing run, simulated signals were added to the LIGO and Virgo detectors for testing and calibration.

-The simulated signals are known as hardware injections, because they were created by manipulating mirrors in the arms of the interferometers.
-Times of hardware injections are marked in LIGO data files by injection data-quality channels.
+Some of them simulate GW events by moving mirrors in the arms of the interferometers.
+These are colloquially known as hardware injections.
+Times of hardware injections are marked in the data files by injection data-quality channels.
 See the injection bit mask definition for details (the link refers to the 16 kHz files, the data-quality categories for the files at 4 kHz are identical).

 Further details on hardware injections are in Validating gravitational-wave detections: The Advanced LIGO hardware injection system available from arXiv:1612.07864 [astro-ph.IM] and doi:10.1103/PhysRevD.95.062002.